ChemRxnEngLab/nRTD/README.md

 Folders:

+Note !
+The previous study/work folders involve trial studies till the latest version of the scripts.

-### DATA
+# DATA
-Inside of this folder, the all experimental data with specified eliminated files seperately can be found :0001,0002,0003, Eliminated data.
+Inside this folder, all experimental data with specified eliminated files can be found separately found:0001,0002,0003, Eliminated data.
 Numbers represent the attempts
-Also, the evaluation script of the each data set as seperately can be found inside of this folder.
-The reason is that the structure of the exported data was differening. ,
+Also, the evaluation script of the each data set separately can be found inside of this folder.
+The reason is that the structure of the exported data was different.
+000X = X represents the experiment trail number
+C_00X = represents the position of the capillary H_0YY_CX = The volumetric flowrate of Hydrogen
+C_0TT= TT the trail number
+C_0TT_LL= LL the backup data

+# Plots
+It involves related plotting in the report.

+# Experiments
+##Preliminary

+###2_nd_Layer_exp
+The folder involves experimental data's evaluation and convolution scripts
+####0001
+#####H_0YY = The volumetric flowrate of Hydrogen
+Processing_C_X_0YY
+Convolution_script_exp_0YY

-### Experiments
+###
-Inside of this folder, the implementation of the convolution neural network and the parameter variation can be found.

-### lib
+# lib
-Inside of this library the modules which are necessary for the convolution neural network implementation are present.
+The folder involves a related library for the model.

+# Report
+The folder includes the RI report and thesis.

-### Report
+### Data_Scripts_Evaluation
-Scientific report and supporting material can be found in this section.

-Thank you.